Ecological planning advice

 Gloucestershire Centre for Environmental records (GCER) offers a data enquiries service that provides access to species records, habitat data and details of designated sites.

-All Local Planning Authorities in Gloucestershire are looking to launch Great Crested Newt District Licensing later this year.
-This provides a new option for developers to use where minerals, waste or county applications might have an impact on great crested newts.
-The County Council is expecting Natural England to grant it a District (or Organisational) licence this summer.
+All District, City and Borough Planning Authorities in Gloucestershire have launched Great Crested Newt District Licensing.
+This provides a new option for developers to use where planning applications might have an impact on great crested newts.
+The County Council is also expecting Natural England to grant it a District (or Organisational) licence soon.
 Using this licence the County Council will be able to simultaneously determine planning applications and safeguard local newt populations.
 This avoids delays and provides better and more certain outcomes.
-This is all possible because the Council has recently joined up to an extended South Midlands scheme where it will be assisted by a specialist company called NatureSpace and a Newt Conservation Partnership.
+This is all possible because the Council has joined up to an extended South Midlands scheme where it is being assisted by a specialist company called NatureSpace and a Newt Conservation Partnership.
 More information on the South Midlands Scheme and what it can do for developers and great crested newts can be found on Nature Space’s website .